limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 `wpscan` finds no exploitable vulnerabilities and identifies one WordPress user `pinky1337`.

 I spotted non-English words while I was skimming through the blog.
 Based on experience, there's a good chance one of these words is a password.
-Although none of the words yields any results for WordPress, it's still a good time to build a custom wordlist with `cewl` , so that when the need for a dictionary attack arises, I can use it.
+Although none of the words yields any results for WordPress, it's still a good time to build a custom wordlist with `cewl` , so that I can use it when the need for a dictionary attack arises.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt